Do Victims Of Terrorism Have A Right To Claim Injury Compensation?

-What was once the unthinkable, is now everyday thinkable.
-Several customers have asked us as personal injury lawyer, if they would have a right to claim some compensation to help support themselves and what would happen should a similar attack happen in Queensland or Australia.
+Several customers have asked us as personal injury lawyers, if they would have a right to claim some compensation to help support themselves should a similar attack happen locally and they were injured.

 Victims of crime are entitled to compensation in Australia pursuant to legislation enacted to allow people injured or who suffer the loss of loved ones due to a criminal act, to receive some monetary payment for their injury or loss, and this includes acts of terrorism.